ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Overview of

 \subsection{System Workflow}

-We propose \nameS to generate the MMIO models introduced in Sec.~\ref{sec:model} and address the limitation illustrated in Sec.~\ref{sec:motivation}.
-Fig.~\ref{fig:workflow} depicts \name's workflow. \nameS runs concurrently with a given rehosting-based firmware fuzzer.
-The fuzzer, in its original form, tests ES firmware with stateless and fixed MMIO models. \nameS starts a new run when the fuzzer fails to deploy more MMIO models or cover more basic blocks (BBs) in the firmware or deployed more MMIO models for a while.
-In each run, \nameS leverages a high-coverage test case to infer MMIO data-chunk models that guide the fuzzer toward previously unexplored BBs.
+\nameS generates the MMIO models introduced in Sec.~\ref{sec:model} to address the limitation illustrated in Sec.~\ref{sec:motivation}.
+As depicted in Fig.~\ref{fig:workflow}, it runs alongside a given rehosting-based firmware fuzzer.
+It starts a new run when the fuzzer fails to deploy more MMIO models or cover more basic blocks (BBs) in the firmware under test for a sustained period.
+In each run, it analyzes a high-coverage test case to infer MMIO data-chunk models that guide the fuzzer toward previously unexplored BBs.
 Compared to existing firmware fuzzers, \nameS progressively builds and deploys MMIO models that capture richer syntax and semantics of MMIO data chunks.
 Compared to non-firmware fuzzers that model structured program inputs, \nameS adheres to the common constraints of firmware fuzzing: no manual annotations, native OS support, or source code.

-Let us elaborate on \name's inputs in each run. \nameS considers a test case that covers the most (at least one) of the firmware BBs not covered by any test cases it considered before.
-It will suspend a run if no such test case exists.
-To identify this test case, it queries the given firmware fuzzer to provide all the test cases, MMIO models in use, and a fuzzing log that lists the firmware BBs covered thus far.
-It also expects the fuzzer to provide a list of firmware BBs covered by each test case.
-Most rehosting-based firmware fuzzers generate such lists on demand for debugging and development purposes. \nameS will identify the test case to consider using these lists.

-Once \nameS has built new MMIO models in a run, the fuzzer uses the models in subsequent fuzz-testing to overcome its current coverage bottleneck.
-The interactions between \nameS and the fuzzer thus improve the fuzz-testing coverage iteratively.
-So far, we have explained \name's workflow by treating each \nameS run as a black box.
+In each run, \nameS analyzes a test case that covers the most (at least one) of the BBs not covered by any previously analyzed test cases.
+It cancels the run if no such test case exists.
+To identify this test case, it queries the given firmware fuzzer for all the MMIO models in use, test cases, and lists of BBs covered by each test case.
+Most existing fuzzers produce such lists on demand for debugging and development purposes.
+Based on the identified test case, \nameS then builds new MMIO data-chunk models, which the fuzzer deploys in subsequent firmware executions to overcome its current coverage bottleneck.
+The iterative interactions between \nameS and the fuzzer progressively improve the coverage.
+So far, we have described \name's workflow by treating each run as a black box.
 Next, we will cover the details of a single run.